suncoast-devs/handbook/lessons/misc-quick-reference/cs-string.md

 sentence.Replace("beautiful", "sunny");

+// The effect would be:
-//sentence = "Today is a sunny day";
+// sentence = "Today is a sunny day";
 ```

 ### Reversing a string